Original War: Plot

 An American expedition to Russia during World War I discovers an extraterrestrial mineral, Siberite, that can catalyze cold fusion and fuel an alien artifact they name EON.
 EON is revealed to be a time machine capable of sending objects into the past, but by this time Siberite stocks are exhausted and research stops.
 Then in the new millennium vast deposits of the mineral are found in Siberia, and Americans are able to extract enough of it for small-scale time-travel.

-The U.S. comes up with a plan to send a small force two million years back in time.
-There it will mine the Siberite and transport it over the Bering Land Bridge to Alaska, into what will one day be in American hands.
-The best troops are selected, briefed, and told that it is a one-way trip back through time.
+The United States develops a plan to send a military force two million years back in time.
+There it will mine the Siberite and transport it over the Bering Land Bridge to Alaska, into what will one day be into future United States territory.
+A select group of soldiers is deployed on the one-way mission.

 This results in a present day dominated by America.
 A communist Russia fumes, turning to outrage when their scientists find traces of American settlement and Alaskite, the source of U.S. power, in remote Siberia.
 An expedition is sent through the alien artifact, which the Russians name TAWAR, to repel the American thieves and preserve what is rightfully theirs.

 The game's story is loosely based on the sci-fi novel The Last Day of Creation (1981) by Wolfgang Jeschke.